It was third time lucky for actor Mark Benton after former England rugby player 'Big Ben' Cohen was given the boot from Strictly Come Dancing.

 Queen of the Victoria Sponge, Mary Berry, even emerged from the top tier of a wedding cake to close the performance.

-Mary Berry popped out of a wedding cake to open the Strictly results show Back in London following last weekend's sequined stunner at Blackpool's Tower Ballroom, Saturday night saw the remaining eight celebrities perform a glitzy cocktail of dances, from the Rumba and Foxtrot to the Viennese Waltz and the Tango.
+Back in London following last weekend's sequined stunner at Blackpool's Tower Ballroom, Saturday night saw the remaining eight celebrities perform a glitzy cocktail of dances, from the Rumba and Foxtrot to the Viennese Waltz and the Tango.
 But as usual, one contestant had to leave tonight.

 Unsurprisingly given his established status as 'most likely to leave the competition', Mark and his professional partner Iveta Lukosiute were called to the dancefloor by hosts Tess Daly and Claudia Winkleman to battle Ben and Kristina Rihanoff.

 Mark faced the fancy footwork battle for the third time, while Ben was a newcomer to the show's dance-off.

 Both couples performed Saturday's routines again, with Mark and Iveta revving up their Foxtrot when it mattered to the smooth beat of ‘It’s A Beautiful Day’ by Michael Buble.

 Ben and Kristina performed their Charleston to ‘No Diggity’ by Minimatic, but failed to seduce judges Len Goodman, Darcey Bussell and Bruno Tonioi with sparkle, instead letting nerves get the better of them.

 Only Craig Revel-Horwood chose to save Ben, with head judge Len recognising that the sportsman had "made two blatant mistakes" while Mark and Iveta had slipped up only slightly once.